aleshaleksey/fansys23/08-spell-list.md

 As a secondary action the caster may command the shade to reach out and touch a target within 10ft.
 Doing this ends the darkness effect of "Dusk".
 The target must make a Wis save or be ["Catatonic"](10-conditions-types.md#conditions-in-detail) for a minute (repeated saves apply).

-**Upcast**: For each extra MP dice the spell may last for an extra hour.
+**Upcast**: For each extra MP dice above 2 the spell may last for an extra hour.

 **Global**: The spell lasts for 7 days per 8MP dice.
 In addition its target must be static location directly connected to the earth.